Cosco Kitchen Steppers Recall

 What Is the Cosco 2-Step Kitchen Stepper?

-The Cosco 2-Step Kitchen Stepper is a folding step stool designed to help people safely reach high cabinets, shelves, and appliances in the kitchen.
-It features:
+The Cosco 2-Step Kitchen Stepper is a folding step stool designed to help adults safely reach elevated cabinets, shelves, and kitchen appliances.
+It features two wide steps and a rear safety bar that is marketed as a stabilizing support while standing.

 The product was sold between February 2021 and July 2025 for $56–$70 at major retailers, including: